argoproj/argo-events/docs/eventsources/setup/gcp-pub-sub.md

      If you use Workload Identity, you can skip this and next steps.

-1. Create a K8s secret called `gcp-credentials` to store the credentials file
+1. Create a K8s secret called `gcp-credentials` to store the credentials file.

     ```yaml
     apiVersion: v1